 Making a cherry pie from scratch is easy and definitely worth it!
 You really can’t beat homemade cherry pie filling in a flaky tender pie crust.
 Yum.
 Cherry pie is what summers are made of.
 The cherry pie filling recipe that I am sharing here can be made in two ways: cooked before baking, or fresh before baking.
 The choice is yours.
 Read below for more cherry pie tips, and of course the delicious recipe!

 We live near a wonderful U-Pick farm that I like to visit several times over the summer months to pick fresh summer berries.
 There’s just something so great about picking your own food…I love this experience so much.
 I usually go to pick Saskatoon berries for Saskatoon Pie and Saskatoon Berry Butter Tarts.
-And last summer on a hot sunny day, my youngest and I headed out to pick a big bucket of beautiful fresh sour cherries to make into pie!
+And most recently we’ve visited to pick big buckets of beautiful fresh sour cherries to make into pie!

 How to Pit Sour Cherries